vladogrant/callr-java/README.md

 ```
 	java -jar calculator-client-host/target/calculator-client-host-1.0.0-SNAPSHOT.jar
 ```
-In the console/terminal windows you can see the request/response messages going forth and back as well as the results of calculations done by the service.
+In the console/terminal windows of the client you can see the request/response messages going forth and back as well as the results of calculations done by the service.
 The last communication demonstrates an exception (divide by zero in case).
 ## Consultancy, Development, Integration and Support
  I provide consultancy, end-to-end service/client development, integration (including the hub infrastructure), deployment and support.
  If you are interested in hiring me, please, send me an email message to [vlado@granitsky.net](mailto:vlado@granitsky.net) and we can start discussing your needs.